koenderks/CirrusMaximus/README.md

 <details>
 <summary><b>Microsoft Edge</b></summary>

-2. Open your Chrome browser and navigate to `edge://extensions`.
+2. Open your Edge browser and navigate to `edge://extensions`.

 3. Enable Developer mode in the bottom-left corner and select `Load Unpacked`.